+Predecessor Company

+Equity Trust Preferred

+Securities Securities Total

+(Dollars in Thousands)

-Predecessor Company Equity Securities Trust Preferred Securities Total (Do ollars in Thousands) Total other-than-temporary impairment losses \$135 \$ \$135 Less: unrealized other-than-temporary losses recognized in other comprehensive loss (1) Net impairment losses recognized in earnings (2) \$135 \$ \$135
+Total other-than-temporary impairment losses \$ 135 \$ - \$135

+Less: unrealized other-than-temporary losses recognized in other comprehensive loss (1)

+Net impairment losses recognized in earnings (2) \$ 135 \$ - \$135

-- (1) Represents the noncredit component of the other-than-temporary impairment on the securities. - (2) Represents the credit component of the other-than-temporary impairment on securities.
+(1) Represents the noncredit component of the other-than-temporary impairment on the securities.

+(2) Represents the credit component of the other-than-temporary impairment on securities.